sqlxpert/sqlxpert.github.io/_posts/2025-05-17-idempotence-doing-it-more-than-once.md

 Obviously, any person shepherding an important design or pull request should add to the standards list when setting a precedent, and update it when improving on a past practice.
 That is worthy of recognition, too.
 It is not, however, a substitute for informed, periodic editing of the list of standards.

 We might not always anticipate the consequences of our design and implementation decisions.
 That is okay.
 The goal is to **gradually build habits of awareness, responsibility, and reciprocity**.
 My effort saves other people time, and their efforts save me time.
 As an organization, we try hard to prevent repetitive work.
-If it does happen, our disciplined practices encourage consistent results and discourage regressions.
+If it does happen, our disciplined practices encourage consistent results and discourage regression.

 _Thanks for reading!
 I will eventually publish answers to the questions embedded in the article, but if you are curious or have ideas to share right away, please get in touch._